joe-antognini/joe-antognini.github.io/_drafts/pneumothorax.md

 One of the things that happens to you when you have a spontaneous pneumothorax is that you take a lot of opioids.
-Over the course of my recovery I became quite familiar with the different kinds and their effects: morphine, oxycontin, diluadid, fentanyl, percocet.
+Over the course of my recovery I became quite familiar with the different kinds and their effects: morphine, oxycontin, norco, diluadid, fentanyl, percocet.
 I had them all.

-The really interesting thing about the opioids was that they didn't actually noticeably reduce my pain.
+The surprising thing to me about the opioids was that they didn't actually noticeably reduce my pain.
 I suppose the surgery was so painful that I would have had to have been drugged out of my mind to completely eliminate the pain.
-But, the opioids doubled the volume of air I was able to breathe.
+Nevertheless, opioids were a critical part of my recovery because even though I was still in a lot of pain, they actually *doubled* the volume of air I was able to breathe.

+This turns out to be critical for the recovery process.
+The idea of the pleurodesis is that the surgeon thoroughly scars the lung and then the scar tissue grows betnween the lung and the chest wall to hold the lung up the next time a collapse happens.
+But in order to get the scar tissue to grow to the chest wall the lung needs to be pressed up against the chest wall, which means that taking in deep breaths is crucial.
+As you might imagine, having your lung scrubbed with steel wool and scarred with doxycycline does not exactly make it easy to take deep breaths.
+Nevertheless, after the surgery I was told to breathe as deeply as I could every six minutes.

-If you have a lung operation (or actually lots of other kinds of operations these days), the hospital will give you a little plastic device to keep called an incentive spirometer.
-The incentive spirometer consists of a graduated cylinder with a floating disk and a tube attached.
-By breathing into the spirometer, you can measure how much air you haev inhaled.
-Before receiving a dose of opioids, I would only be able to breathe about 750 mL of air,  But after my next dose kicked in I would be breathing 1500 mL.
-After the does had worn off Four hours later I would be back to breathing 750 mL with each breath.
+To help you out with this, the hospital will give you a little plastic device to keep called an incentive spirometer.
+The incentive spirometer is a graduated cylinder with a floating disk and a tube attached.
+By breathing into it you can measure how much air you can inhale.
+I noticed that before receiving a dose of opioids, I would only be able to breathe about 750 mL of air,  But after my next dose kicked in I would be breathing 1500 mL.
+After the does had worn off four hours later I would be back to breathing 750 mL.
 For context, an avearge adult male can breathe around 4000 mL.
 (I never had need to use a spirometer before my pneumothorax, so I unfortunately don't know what my personal baseline was before my lung collapsed.)

+Without opioids I would not have been able to breathe as deeply as I needed to to successfully recover from the surgery.
+Even still, I wouldn't be able to breathe very deeply in the last hour before the next four hour dose.
+Sometimes the hospital would give me Tylenol to help tide me over between doses, but I never noticed the Tylenol making any difference.

+Interestingly, there is one class of medications that would have be extremely effective at relieving my pain: NSAIDs like Ibuprofin, Advil, and Motrin.
+NSAIDs are quite good at reducing inflammation and the pleurodesis .
+Unfortunately that is counter-productive in this case.
+In a pleurodesis we *want* inflammation!
+Inflaming the tissue is the whole point so that we can grow scar tissue!
+So NSAIDs are great at relieving the pain from a pleurodesis, but defeat the entire purpose of the operation, so you're not allowed to have them for several weeks after this surgery.

+Of the opioids I was given Norco was by far the best.
+Percocet was not too bad, but not as effective for me as Norco was.
+The worst was Diluadid.
+I was given that once and it made me nauseous to the point of vomiting.

 ## Recovery